Andy McCarthy and The Plot to Destroy A Presidency

 The New York City Medical Examiner's Office has performed an autopsy on Epstein, but Tony, those results are still pending.

-The update, by the way, 23 now until the top of the hour, 800 941 Sean is our number.
+The update, by the way, 23 now until the top of the hour, 800-941-Sean is our number.

-We know that uh two Manhattan jail guards that were tasked with monitoring, they've now been put on leave as the warden has now been removed from that post.
+We know that two Manhattan jail guards that were tasked with monitoring, they've now been put on leave as the warden has now been removed from that post.

-But uh those tasked with monitoring Epstein before he died fell asleep on the job, and the New York Post reporting that they fudged the log entries to show they checked on him and other inmates when they actually did not.
+And the New York Post reporting that they fudged the log entries to show they checked on him and other inmates when they actually did not.

 That is one of the big investigations.

-Also, Epstein's comments are getting a lot of attention now when he bragged that uh I have a a lot of dirt on a lot of powerful people, a lot of political names, a lot of Hollywood names have come up.
+Also, Epstein's comments are getting a lot of attention now when he bragged that I have a lot of dirt on a lot of powerful people, a lot of political names, a lot of Hollywood names have come up.

-The one person that appears to have been willing to have uh have a public fight in all places, uh the esteemed Palm Beach community of Florida, where I guess your social status means everything, but Trump had no problem throwing Epstein out of Mar-a-Lago uh some what, 15, 16 years ago.
+The one person that appears to have been willing to have a public fight in all places, the esteemed Palm Beach community of Florida, where I guess your social status means everything.

 And on top of that, as predictable as the day is long, of course, everything is Donald Trump's fault and the amount of conspiracy theories that have emerged here.

-Uh anyway, we're looking for the truth and the facts wherever it takes us, as we usually do, and we're not rushing to judgment, and we don't know the answers.
+Anyway, we're looking for the truth and the facts wherever it takes us, as we usually do, and we're not rushing to judgment.

 We're asking questions.